harshaldhake123/MongoDB-University/M121-The MongoDB Aggregation Framework.md

 - **Views**
 	- Contain no data themselves, created on demand.
+	- Horizontal slicing performed using $match stage.
+	 - Vertical slicing performed using $project or other shaping stage.
 	- No write operations
 	- No index operations(create, Update)
 	- No renaming	(immutable)